basho-labs/little_riak_book/en/03-developers.md

 This detail isn't normally important, except to understand two things:

-1. In Riak, a *delete* is actually a *write*, and should be considered as such.
+1. In Riak, a *delete* is actually a *write*, and should be considered as such when calculating read/write ratios.
 2. Checking for the existence of a key is not enough to know if an object exists.
 You might be reading a key between a delete and a reap.
 You must read for tombstones.

 <h4>Lists</h4>